nicolasdesilles/fullstackopencourse/part0/0.4 - New note diagram/diagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server

-    Note right of server: The server receives the request and creates a new note with the payload. <br> It returns the address of the list of notes (the "home page")
+    Note right of server: The server receives the request and creates a new note with the payload. <br> It returns the address of the list of notes (the "notes" page)

     server-->>browser: The address of the notes : Location: /notes <br> HTML Status Code 302 deactivate server